AurelienVALENTIN/OMERO_walkthrough/README.md

 OMERO.insight is an application to run OMERO.
 You can check [this good Getting Started document](https://downloads.openmicroscopy.org/help/pdfs/getting-started-5.pdf).

 * Download [here](https://www.openmicroscopy.org/omero/downloads/) the appropriate files for your OS.
-* Unzip and run .exe or bin/omero-insight
+* Unzip and run the .exe file or `bin/omero-insight`
 * Log in to a server.
 If you just want to try your hand at OMERO, you can use the OME demo server: create your account [here](https://demo.openmicroscopy.org/signup/) and then connect to OMERO.web [here](https://demo.openmicroscopy.org).
 Otherwise, you can create your own server by installing OMERO.server.